Modeling Student Learning with 3.8 Million Program Traces: Experimental Set-Up

 \subsection{Evaluation Methods}

-We consider two types of evaluations of our 5 models: The first is a \textbf{behavioral} evaluation, where we generate Monte Carlo samples with a model and analyze properties of the generated programs (\sect{s:general_behavior}, \sect{s:finetuning}, \sect{s:error_recovery}).\footnote{For all behavioral evaluations, we generate program traces (or single programs from the \last model) using nucleus sampling with $p=0.9$ \citep{holtzman2019curious}.
-For details on how we parse generations, see App.~\ref{s:parsing_generations}. } The second evaluation type is \textbf{representational}, where we probe learned code and student embeddings to understand what information they encode (\sect{s:code_embeddings}, \sect{s:student_embeddings}).
+We consider two types of evaluations of our 5 models: The first is a \textbf{behavioral} evaluation, where we generate Monte Carlo samples with a model and analyze properties of the generated programs (\sect{s:general_behavior}, \sect{s:finetuning}, \sect{s:error_recovery}).\footnote{For all behavioral evaluations, we generate using nucleus sampling with $p=0.9$. } The second evaluation type is \textbf{representational}, where we probe learned code and student embeddings to understand what information they encode (\sect{s:code_embeddings}, \sect{s:student_embeddings}).
 For both, we analyze a variety of properties of code written by students.
-For more details, see Appendix~\ref{s:metric_appendix}.

 \paragraph{Properties of Programs} For each program that is part of a trace, we measure \textbf{successful execution} (whether a program executes without errors), the \textbf{time} the program was executed on the \pc server, and the number of occurrences of certain \textbf{keywords} (\eg the word \texttt{turtle}, which is associated with \emph{turtle graphics} programs, words associated with \emph{colors} such as \texttt{magenta}), and \emph{comments} (\eg lines starting with \#).
 We measure these properties for each program in a trace, although we are particularly interested in the last program (which we take as the student's goal state).